Advice and guidance on the health needs of migrant patients for healthcare practitioners.

 - needlestick or other sharps injuries

-- receipt of infected blood or blood products (eg clotting factors) in countries where screening does not take place or is inadequate (all blood and blood products are now screened in the UK)
+- receipt of infected blood or blood products (for example clotting factors) in countries where screening does not take place or is inadequate (all blood and blood products are now screened in the UK)

 In 2008, the British HIV Association published ‘UK National Guidelines for HIV Testing’.